Gait (human): Foot strike

-Foot strike varies to some degree between strides, and between individuals.
-It varies significantly and notably between walking and running, and between wearing shoes (shod) and not wearing shoes (barefoot).
+Foot strike varies between types of strides.
+It changes significantly and notably between walking and running, and between wearing shoes (shod) and not wearing shoes (barefoot).

-Typically, barefoot walking features heel or mid-foot strike, while barefoot running features mid-foot or forefoot strike.
-Barefoot running rarely features heel strike because the impact can be painful, the human heel pad not absorbing much of the force of impact.
-By contrast, 75% of runners wearing modern running shoes heel strike; running shoes are characterized by a padded sole, stiff soles and arch support, and slope down from a more-padded heel to a less-padded forefoot.
+Typically, barefoot walking features heel or mid-foot strikes, while barefoot running features mid-foot or forefoot strikes.
+Barefoot running rarely features heel strikes because the impact can be painful, the human heel pad not absorbing much of the force of impact.
+By contrast, 75% of runners wearing modern running shoes use heel strikes; running shoes are characterized by a padded sole, stiff soles and arch support, and slope down from a more-padded heel to a less-padded forefoot.

 The cause of this change in gait in shoe running is unknown, but Lieberman noted that there is correlation between the foot-landing style and exposure to shoes.
-In some individuals, the gait pattern is largely unchanged – the leg position and foot position are identical in barefoot and shoe running – but the wedge shape of the padding moves the point of impact back from the forefoot to the mid-foot.
-In other cases, it is believed that the padding of the heel softens the impact and results in runners modifying their gait to move the point of contact further back in the foot.
+In some individuals the gait pattern is largely unchanged (the leg and foot positions are identical in barefoot and shoes), but the wedge shape of the padding moves the point of impact back from the forefoot to the mid-foot.
+In other cases it is believed that the padding of the heel softens the impact.
+This results in runners modifying their gait to move the point of contact further back in the foot.

-A 2012 study involving Harvard University runners found that those who "habitually rear-foot strike had approximately twice the rate of repetitive stress injuries than individuals who habitually forefoot strike".
-This was the first study that investigated the link between foot strike and injury rates.
+A 2012 study involving Harvard University runners found that those who "habitually rear-foot strike had approximately twice the rate of repetitive stress injuries than individuals who habitually forefoot strike."
+This was the first study to investigate the link between foot strike and injury rates.
 However, earlier studies have shown that smaller collision forces were generated when running forefoot strike compared to rear-foot strike.
 This may protect the ankle joints and lower limbs from some of the impact-related injuries experienced by rear-foot strikers.

-In a 2017 article called "Foot Strike Pattern in Children During Shod-Unshod Running", over 700 children aged 6–16 were observed using multiple video recording devices, to study their foot strike patterns and neutral support.
+In a 2017 article called "Foot Strike Pattern in Children During Shod-Unshod Running", over 700 children aged 6 to 16 were observed using multiple video recording devices in order to study their foot strike patterns and neutral support.
 Rear foot strike was most common, in both shod and unshod running, and in both boys and girls.
 There was a significant reduction in rear foot strike from shod to unshod: boys shod - 83.95% RFS, boys unshod - 62.65% RFS; girls shod - 87.85% RFS, girls unshod - 62.70% RFS.

-As-of 2021 there was a very low level of evidence to suggest a relationship between foot strike pattern and runner injury.
+As of 2021, there was a very low level of evidence to suggest a relationship between foot strike pattern and runner injury.
 Studies used retrospective designs, low sample size and potentially inaccurate self-reporting.